 In July 2022, the California Community Colleges Chancellor’s Office (CCCCO) announced its latest Zero Textbook Cost (ZTC) Program, which utilizes $115 million in one-time funding for the the California Community Colleges to establish ZTC Degrees.
-The Chancellor’s Office released ZTC Planning Grants in July 2022 and -- in March 2023 -- released ZTC Implementation Grants.
-In total, 115 California Community colleges will receive $200,000 through district apportionment to design, develop, and pilot a ZTC degree offering.
+Since that time, the Chancellor’s Office has released a series of grants to support ZTC degree pathways at the 115 California Community Colleges.

-Funded by the CCCCO's program, LAVC's ZTC Degree Program seeks to establish at least one new ZTC degree pathway by December 2024.
+Funded by the CCCCO's grants, LAVC's ZTC Award Program seeks to establish several new ZTC degree pathways by 2027.
 Further, our program prioritizes strengthening our General Education ZTC pathway, which is critical to the sustainability of any ZTC degree.

 We invite faculty across disciplines to apply for our ZTC Award Program.
 Faculty will be compensated for the professional development and curriculum development required to adopt, adapt, create, remix, and/or revise Open Educational Resources (OER) to replace their current texts.